membase/ns_server/deps/menelaus/doc/API/index.markdown

 }
 </pre>

-At *Reveal*, only one pool per group of systems will be known and it will likely be defaulted to a name.
+As of now, only one pool per group of systems will be known and it will likely be defaulted to a name.
 POSTing back a changed pool will return a 403.

-As can be seen, the "build" number of the implementation is apparent in the implementation_version, the specifications supported are apparent in the specficiation_version.
+As can be seen, the "build" number of the implementation is apparent in the implementation_version, the specifications supported are apparent in the specification_version.
 While this node can only be a member of one pool, there is flexibility which allows for any given node to be aware of other pools.

-The Client-Specificaion-Version is optional in the request, but advised.
+The Client-Specification-Version is optional in the request, but advised.
 It allows for implementations to adjust to adjust representation and state transitions to the client, if backward compatibility is desirable.